Mahaakshay Chakraborty

-Mahaakshay Chakraborty (born 30 July 1984), also known by the nickname Mimoh Chakraborty, is an Indian actor who works in Hindi film industry.
+Mahaakshay Chakraborty (born 30 July 1984), also known as Mimoh Chakraborty and Mimoh, is an Indian actor who works in Hindi films.
 He is the son of actors Mithun Chakraborty and Yogeeta Bali.

 Early life

-Mimoh was born on 30 July 1984 in Mumbai to actors Mithun Chakraborty and Yogeeta Bali.
-He has 2 brothers and a sister namely Ushmey Chakraborty, Namashi Chakraborty and Dishani Chakraborty.
+Chakraborty was born on 30 July 1984 in Bombay (now Mumbai) to actors Mithun Chakraborty and Yogeeta Bali.
+He has two brothers and a sister namely Ushmey Chakraborty, Namashi Chakraborty and Dishani Chakraborty.

 Career

-He debuted as "Mimoh" with a lead role in the 2008 film Jimmy, playing a DJ, who is falsely accused of murder, which leads him into the crime world.
+Chakraborty debuted as "Mimoh" with a lead role in the 2008 film Jimmy, playing a DJ, who is falsely accused of murder, which leads him into the crime world.
 The film was directed by Raj N. Sippy and starred Rahul Dev, Shakti Kapoor and Vivana Singh in key roles.
 The film received only negative reviews from critics and audiences and it was declared a box-office bomb.
 Many viewers criticised acting skills of Mimoh.
-Film journalist Patchy N from Rediff.com wrote ‘‘In this day and age when debutants are well-groomed, trained in action, dance, and most importantly, dialogue, diction and acting, it's shocking that Mimoh Chakraborty looks so terribly unprepared’’.
+Film journalist Patchy N from Rediff.com wrote "In this day and age when debutants are well-groomed, trained in action, dance, and most importantly, dialogue, diction and acting, it's shocking that Mimoh Chakraborty looks so terribly unprepared".

 His next two releases after Jimmy (2008) went unreleased namely He- The Only One (2010) and The Murderer- Hamilton Palace (2011).
 In the film He- The Only One, he was paired opposite Hansika Motwani.

 In 2011, his first release was Haunted - 3D which was the first Indian stereo-scopic 3D horror film.
 The film received mixed reviews from critics and audiences and went onto become a commercial success.
 The Times of India while giving it three stars out of five stated "if the film works -- and it works quite well -- is only because of the special effects of the film.
 Experiencing the horror in 3D is indeed a novel experience for the viewer, specially since it is smartly done."